carlosmarti/Palindrome-Assesment/README.md

 # Palindrome-Assesment
-A program that will search for words that are palindrome and accepts a letter from the user in order to look for words that contain that letter
+A program that will break down a paragraph.
+Search for words that are palindrome and output to console how many there are.
+Check if a sentence itself is a palindrome and output the amount out to console.
+Program will look for unique words in the paragraph and show them in a list to the console.
+At the start of the of program user will be asked to input a letter.
+This letter will be used to find words that contain the given letter and output a list of words to console.

+In order to get started with this program paragraph.txt must be populated with your paragraph.
+There are three dummy sentences inside of paragraph.txt file if you choose to run the program without a paragraph of your own.
+A minor adjustment must be made inside of Program.cs on line 15.
+Where you must insert your directory to the cloned project.